 Nissan had been Japan’s #1 car maker before WWII, and remaining so in the early postwar years.
 The brand had also caused a good impression abroad; driven by feedback provided by their US operations, their products were first commended on their dependability, and then on their above-average/good driving dynamics.

-Thus, Nissan’s management pushed for models that provided higher profit margins, staying away from the razor-thin-earnings at the low-end of the market.
+Thus, Nissan’s management pushed for models that provided higher profit margins, staying away from the razor-thin earnings at the low end of the market.
 They also preferred ‘locked-in’ clients, attending diligently to taxi and corporate fleets; incidentally where most business occurred in those postwar years.

 Meanwhile, a kei car market took off, being tended to by Japan’s smaller -yet quickly rising- carmakers.
 Toyota decided to take a bite at the segment, launching the subcompact Publica in ’61.
-In spite of evidence of a steadily increasing market, Nissan eschewed the ‘popular-car’ segment for some time to come.
+In spite of evidence of a steadily increasing market, Nissan eschewed the ‘popular car’ segment for some time to come.
 Tellingly, Nissan’s president Katsuji Kawamata argued that lower income groups could just drive second-hand Bluebirds.

-To be fair, one can see the reasoning behind Nissan’s actions; in the decades before WWII only corporations and the well-heeled could afford a vehicle.
+To be fair, one can see the reasoning behind Nissan’s actions; in the decades before WWII, only corporations and the well-heeled could afford a vehicle.
 That conditions would improve that quickly in Japan to justify a ‘car for the masses’ was beyond the grasp of Nissan’s greying managers.
 It was also true that no company in Japan could expand so quickly as to cover all market segments á la GM.
 Each company hedged a bit its bets in a complicated and quickly changing postwar market.

 By the mid ’60s Toyota had made better bets and surpassed Nissan in sales figures.
 Wounded in pride, Nissan’s management found itself in search of quick solutions.
-That Prince was ailing, and that Japan’s MITI was looking into consolidating the automotive industry was just lucky happenstance.
+That Prince was ailing, and that Japan’s MITI was looking into consolidating the automotive industry was just a lucky happenstance.
 Nissan had found their bride-to-be in their expedient effort to leapfrog Toyota.
 In the deal?
 Factory facilities and an outstanding engineering department.
 Not in the deal?
 A sensible vehicle lineup, as most of Prince’s models either had a Nissan equivalent or pushed further upmarket.

 Not that Nissan was totally oblivious to market trends, as in ’66 the compact Sunny was launched to face the Corolla.
 What was now needed was a subcompact.
-Time to dust off Prince’s ‘popular-car’ proposal.
+Time to dust off Prince’s ‘popular car’ proposal.
 Retaking previous work, Prince’s team (now Nissan Design Center 3) was allocated the Cherry E10 mission.
-Launched in 1970 to much fanfare by Nissan, the Cherry was positioned as a ‘premium-compact’ for a youthful and affluent lifestyle, and with the ‘feel and amenities of a large car.’
+Launched in 1970 to much fanfare by Nissan, the Cherry was positioned as a ‘premium-compact’ for a youthful and affluent lifestyle, with the ‘feel and amenities of a large car.’